Terms and Conditions

 The Customer acknowledges that any intellectual property rights related to the Services or Documentation that arise from the Customer's, or Authorised Users' requests, suggestions, or ideas ("Feedback") will vest in the Provider.

-The Customer grants the Provider a worldwide, perpetual, irrevocable, royalty-free license to use, modify, and incorporate such feedback into its products or services in any manner the Provider deems appropriate.
+The Customer grants the Provider a worldwide, perpetual, irrevocable, royalty-free license to use, modify, and incorporate such Feedback into its products or services in any manner the Provider deems appropriate.

 7.3 Independent Development and Use of Customer Content